michaelwu1002/Flask-Todo-List-Web-App/README.md

 $ npm start
 ```

-Have Python3 installed, navigate to the project directory, and create & activate the flask environment.
-Next, install flask.
+First, make sure Python3 is installed.
+Then navigate to the project directory.
+Afterwards, create & activate the flask environment and then install flask with the following commands.

 On Mac:
 ```